-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 The first comments from his legal team didn’t do anything to correct that impression.

 After initially dealing directly with Democrats’ arguments, Castor was all over the place.
 He tried to work the refs by sympathizing with senators who might have competing motivations in their upcoming votes.
 The comparison between manslaughter and murder for Trump’s conduct was perhaps ill-advised, given both involve culpability.
-It was meandering.

 But more than anything, it seemed to be an exceedingly off-the-cuff commentary on the issues at hand.
 And Castor often struggled for specifics.
-One of the most notable examples came when he recounted a politician — he wasn’t sure who it was, or where they served, or when it happened — but he was sure that their apology for their comments was unwarranted.
+One of the most notable examples came when he recounted a politician — he wasn’t sure who it was, or where they served, or when it happened — but he was sure that their apology for their comments was unwarranted:

-Try to make sense of this passage or glean its pertinence to the issues at hand:

 I saw a headline: Representative So-and-so seeks to walk back comments about — I forget what was, something that bothered her.
 I was devastated when I saw that she thought it was necessary to go on television yesterday or the day before and say she needs to walk back her comments.
 She should be able to comment as much as she wants, and she should be able to say exactly how she feels.
 And if she feels that the supporters of then-President Trump are not worthy of having their ideas considered, she should be permitted to say that. …I don’t expect and I don’t believe that the former president expects anybody to walk back any of the language.
 If that’s how they feel about the way things transpired over the last couple of years in this country, they should be allowed to say that.
 And I will go to court and defend them if anything happens to them as a result, if the government takes action against that state representative or that U.S. representative who wants to walk back her comments ...
 I have no problem going into court and defending those things, even though I don’t agree with them.

 Got that?
 Me neither.
 Castor had notes, which makes it perplexing that he didn’t offer any specifics.
 But even so: What?
-He seemed to be arguing that a politician can say whatever they want regardless of the impact, even as there are well-established limits on speech, including incitement.
+He seemed to be arguing that a politician can say whatever they want regardless of the impact, even as there are well-established limits on speech, including incitement and defamation.
+(Trump’s lawyers have taken care not to delve into that meddling issue.)

 While Castor also tried to empathize with senators facing a tough choice, including his home-state Sen. Robert P. Casey Jr. (D-Pa.), he also took time to target a GOP senator who seems inclined toward convicting Trump: Sen. Ben Sasse (R-Neb.).